FreshAlacrity/key-logger/README.md

   - [ ] import and include samples of ideal usage
     - [x] gather samples
       - [ ] add a list of countries, major cities, and names of language (in English and in the native language)
+      - [ ] add state and airport abbreviations
     - [x] include also pre-compiled word dictionaries
   - [x] find words
+    - [ ] include "enter" key as newline
     - [x] first, find and remove hotkeys
     - [x] take into account delete presses
     - [x] make a dictionary of word frequency